Make-ahead chocolate roulade

 When the chocolate has cooled and melted a little, pour it into the egg yolk and sugar mixture.

-Beat the egg whites to stiff peaks, before folding into the chocolate mix.
+Beat the egg whites to stiff peaks, then fold into the chocolate mix.

 Pour the mix into the tin and bake in the oven for 15-20 minutes until firm to the touch - you will know the cake is ready when an inserted skewer comes out clean.